crohr/pkgr/README.md

   [`thin`](http://code.macournoyer.com/thin/) web server.
 Don't forget to add `thin` to your Gemfile!

+* Your Rails application must have a `config.ru` file.

 * Your application must be checked into a **Git** repository.
 Your name and email is taken from the git configuration, and the changelog is populated based on the git log between two versions.